 1. PRIMARY ROUTE 2.
 SECONDARY ROUTE 3.
 LOCAL ROUTE Function Primary routes are high demand corridors that connect major destinations of regional importance.
 They form the spine of the cycle network and are often located adjacent to major roads, rail corridors, rivers and ocean foreshores.
 Primary routes are vital to all sorts of bike riding, including medium or long- distance commuting / utility, recreational, training and tourism trips.
 Secondary routes have a moderate level of demand, providing connectivity between primary routes and major activity centres such as shopping precincts, industrial areas or major health, education, sporting and civic facilities.
 Secondary routes support a large proportion of commuting and utility type trips, but are used by all types of bike riders, including children and novice riders.
 Local routes experience a lower level of demand than primary and secondary routes, but provide critical access to higher order routes, local amenities and recreational spaces.
-Predominantly located in local residential areas, local routes often support the start or end of each trip, and as such need to cater for the needs of users of all ages and abilities. م An all ages and abilities design philosophy is about creating places and facilities that are safe, comfortable and convenient for as many people as possible.
-By planning for and designing infrastructure that caters for the youngest and most vulnerable users, we create a walking and bike riding network that everyone can use.
-At the heart of this approach is fairness and enabling all people to use the network regardless of age, physical ability or the wheels they use.
-Design Philosophy By planning for and designing infrastructure the network that everyone can use. , ,
+Predominantly located in local residential areas, local routes often support the start or end of each trip, and as such need to cater for the needs of users of all ages and abilities.
+Design Philosophy people as possible.
+By planning for and designing infrastructure th network that everyone can use. about creating places and facilities that are safe, or nat caters for the youngest and most vulnerable u nabling all people to use the network regardless of sers, we create a walking and bike riding All routes can take a number of different forms an These forms include: nd are designed to suit the environment in which th ney are located.